jon-jacky/Piety/editors/README.md

 - **breakpt.py** - Breakpoint hook that enables *pmacs* editor to be debugged with *pdb* while it is running, without disturbing its window contents.

+- **bugs.md** - Descriptions of unfixed bugs in the editors, and workarounds.

 - **demo**: Directory of files used by the demonstration explained in *autoindent.md*.